-Within 10 business days of receiving the complaint, COC will provide a written notice to those alleged to have violated the rule.
-COC will also send a written notice to the complainant informing them that notice was sent to those alleged to have violated the rule, as well as information on how to complete and submit a housing discrimination complaint form to HUD's Office of Fair Housing and Equal Opportunity (FHEO).COC will attempt to remedy discrimination complaints made against COC and will conduct an investigation into all allegations of discrimination.
+Within 10 business days of receiving the complaint, the PHA will provide a written notice to those alleged to have violated the rule.
+The PHA will also send a written notice to the complainant informing them that notice was sent to those alleged to have violated the rule, as well as information on how to complete and submit a housing discrimination complaint form to HUD's Office of Fair Housing and Equal Opportunity (FHEO).